PGA Tour of Australasia

-The PGA Tour of Australasia, currently titled as the ISPS Handa PGA Tour of Australasia for sponsorship reasons, is a professional golf tour for men, owned and operated by the PGA of Australia.
+The PGA Tour of Australasia, currently titled as the Challenger PGA Tour of Australasia for sponsorship reasons, is a professional golf tour for men, owned and operated by the PGA of Australia.
 Official events on the tour count for World Golf Ranking points.

+History

 The tour is recognised as being founded in 1973 when the PGA of Australia instituted an Order of Merit.
 Despite always including at least one tournament in New Zealand, the tour was known as the PGA Tour of Australia until it adopted its current name in 1991 following the inclusion of three events in Asia.

 Most of the leading players on the tour are Australian, with a smaller domestic contingent from New Zealand, but players from many other countries all over the world also participate.
 The very best Australasian players devote most of their time to the PGA Tour or the European Tour, typically returning home for events after the European and North American seasons end in mid-November, if they choose to play tournaments at home.
-Therefore, the Australasian Tour is a feeder for the larger tours.
-Some of the leading events are co-sanctioned by the European Tour to encourage higher ranked players to enter and to attract more sponsorship.
-Players with a background on the tour who have reached the world top 20 since the turn of the Millennium include Steve Elkington and Adam Scott.
-The leading tournaments on the tour include the Australian Open, the Australian PGA Championship, the Australian Masters and the New Zealand Open.
+Therefore, the Australasian Tour is a feeder for the larger tours with its Order of Merit offering a pathway to global tours.
+Some of the leading events are co-sanctioned by the DP World Tour to encourage higher ranked players to enter and to attract more sponsorship.
+Players with a background on the tour who have reached the world top 20 since the turn of the Millennium include Jason Day, Steve Elkington, Geoff Ogilvy and Adam Scott.
+The leading tournaments on the tour include the Australian Open, the Australian PGA Championship and the New Zealand Open.